- Covid-19: Financial support for education, early years and social care

 Alliance members have been given more detail on this process by legal service Law-Call as part of their membership.
 The information is available in the Members' Area.

-My setting receives both private income and early entitlement funding.
+My setting receives both private income and early entitlement funding and hasn't seen any private income return yet.
 How do I calculate how much support I can get for furloughed staff wages?

 The proportion of your wage bill that you can claim wage support against is the same as the proportion of your usual (February) income that comes from private sources (i.e. not government funding).